markjx/search2018/README.md

 ## printurl.awk
 Parses Blue Coat proxy logs and prints the URL.

-## sansBlueTeamSummit2018-jeanmougin.pdf
-A PDF of my presentation from the [SANS Blue Team Summit 2018](https://www.sans.org/event/blue-team-summit-2018 "SANS Blue Team Summit 2018") on this topic.

 ## Hardware
 For my testing, this is the equipment I used: